Getting Started with Encord

 - Click the + New annotation project button to create a new Project.

-- Give the Project a meaningful title and description.
+- Give the Project a meaningful title and description, for example “Benchmark QA Production Labels”.

-- Click the Load from template button to use a Workflow template.
+- Click the Load from template button to attach the “Benchmark QA Production Labels” template you created in STEP 4.2.

 Create and run the SDK script for the Agent node

-- Create the following script to check whether a data unit is part of the Benchmark Dataset, or the Production Dataset and route it accordingly.
+script to check whether a data unit is part of the Benchmark Dataset, or the Production Dataset.

 # Import dependencies